 We also encourage private development initiatives (PDIs) to engage their constituencies as global citizens.
-We do this in the Netherlands and, if possible, elsewhere in Europe through funding, training, knowledge exchange, campaigns and events.
+We do this in the Netherlands and in 10 other European countries through funding, training, knowledge exchange, campaigns and events.

-This strategy transforms the challenges of globalisation into concrete action perspectives in the Netherlands.
+This strategy transforms the challenges of globalisation into concrete action perspectives in the Netherlands and other European countries.
 This is with the understanding that citizens are working internationally for a just, inclusive and sustainable society.